-Chiang Mai is found north of Thailand, located 700 km of Bangkok.
-It is the northern region’s largest city and Thailand’s fifth largest city.
+Chiang Mai is found north of Thailand, located 700 km from Bangkok.
+It is the northern region’s largest city and Thailand’s fifth-largest city.
 Chiang Mai is nestled near the Ping River, on a lush countryside embraced by mountains and unspoiled forests.
 In recent years, it has become one of the country’s growing modern cities and despite the cosmopolitan air, Chang Mai is still quieter and laid-back compared to the other cities of Thailand.

-Chang Mai proved that history, nature and modernity coexistence can turn into an ideal place for holiday, relaxation and recreation—the very reasons why tourists grew fond of visiting this thriving city.
+Chang Mai proved that history, nature, and modernity coexistence can turn into an ideal place for a holiday, relaxation, and recreation—the very reasons why tourists grew fond of visiting this thriving city.
 Its historic places finely preserved in urban, bustling setting create a lovely, contrasting scene.
-In Chiang Mai, museums, temples and galleries are prominent and due to their relevance in history and culture, it just fits that they be a part of the itinerary.
+In Chiang Mai, museums, temples, and galleries are prominent and due to their relevance in history and culture, it just fits that they be a part of the itinerary.
 Wat Phrathat Doi Suthep, the city’s most famous temple, and Wat Chiang Man, the oldest temple are two of the must-see religious sites.